EsaHime/template.uxp.vite-vue-ts/README.md

 # Adobe UXP Vite template

-This is a project template that consists of Vite + Vue 3 + TSX.
+This is an UXP project template that consists of Vite + Vue 3 + TSX.

 ## Quick start